10 little-known causes for disputes in a health insurance claim

 Whenever I speak to people on their worst insurance experiences or worries, I realize that they are most anxious about Health Insurance.
 There is always a strong buzz around claim rejections, the cashless process inefficiencies, endless paperwork, and delayed claim settlement.

-Here's a list of essential things you should know about a health insurance policy - to ensure you don't have to feel cheated during claims.
+Here's a list of reasons for health insurance claim rejection, you should know about, to ensure you don't have to feel cheated during claims.

 1) Specified disease/procedure waiting period